awsdocs/aws-sct-user-guide/doc_source/CHAP_ExtensionPack.md

 1. On the **AWS profile settings** page, do the following:
    + If you are reinstalling the extension pack schema only, choose **Skip this step for now**, and then choose **Next**\.
 The **Skip this step for now** option is only available for online transaction processing \(OLTP\) databases\.
    + If you are uploading a new library, then provide the credentials to connect to your AWS account\.
 Use this step only when you convert OLAP databases or ETL scripts\.
 You can use your AWS Command Line Interface \(AWS CLI\) credentials if you have the AWS CLI installed\.
 You can also use credentials that you previously stored in a profile in the global application settings and associated with the project\.
 If necessary, choose **Navigate to global settings** to configure of associate a different profile with your AWS SCT project\.
-For more information, see [Storing AWS service profiles in the AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.
+For more information, see [Storing AWS service profiles in AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.

 1. If you are uploading a new library, then choose **I need to upload a library** on the **Library upload** page\.
 Use this step only when you convert OLAP databases or ETL scripts\.
 Next, provide the Amazon S3 path, and then choose **Upload library to S3**\.